edefalque/signalk-stripcharts/README.md

 Ample comments are provided in the installed specifications files for those features that were not explained above.
 Additional documentation may be provided later as needed.

-Stripcharts buffers having no persistency, they cannot be used to store the history.
+signalk-stripcharts buffers having no persistency, they cannot be used to store the history.
 Persistency and more powerful charting capabilities can be provided with InfluxDB and Grafana as explained here (https://github.com/tkurki/signalk-to-influxdb/blob/master/README.md) or could be provided with the help of the history capability of Signal K if available.

 ## Customization